tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 ### Step 1: Insert the Tiny Cloud script tag into the webpage

-Insert the TinyMCE editor code into the application to load TinyMCE for the first time.
+Insert the {{site.productname}} editor code into the application to load {{site.productname}} for the first time.
 The code inserting is done by adding the following script tag into your app, or in the case of a web page the `<head>` of the page:

 The following example adds a script tag into the application that inserts the code.
 Use the `<head>` of the page on a web page.
 Be sure to substitute 'no-api-key' with your api key.